kgateway-dev/kgateway/docs/content/guides/security/rate_limiting/set/_index.md

 ```

 #### Add rate limit configuration
-Now, let's edit the `Settings` resource to include a `setDescriptor` rate limiting rule.
+Now, let's edit the `Settings` resource to include a `setDescriptor` rate limiting rule:

 ```bash
 kubectl edit settings -n gloo-system
 ```

-and add a rate-limiting section that limits requests with `type: a` and `number: one` to 1 per minute:
+and add a ratelimit section that limits requests with `type: a` and `number: one` to 1 per minute:

 {{< highlight yaml "hl_lines=8-17" >}}
 apiVersion: gloo.solo.io/v1